tuantruong2206/abc-icommerce-config-repo/README.md

     - you can verify and see above services
 - API play around:
     - Please strictly follow above scenario to play around with the system.
 Here below is API detail:
-    -  Inventory service: I did data validation on this service, global exception handling as well as auditing
+    -  Inventory service: I did data validation on this service, global exception handling as well as auditing, there is also have jacoco report at ./target/site/jacoco/index.html if you run mvn clean install
         - CRUD and data validation check as below:
             - Create a product with error return product name is null
             ```sh